robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 This is the technical part of this blog post, where I'll talk in more detail about the design of the program and some of the interesting pieces of code.

-## Demonstration of a real world use-case
+## Demonstration of a real world use-case: Web analytics

-I am building an app.
-I want to persist some dynamic data onto a server and then provide an API to access and manipulate it.
-Note that I could be talking about literally almost any of the various apps you have used today.

-On the frontend we will have an interface for interacting with the server which is (hopefully!) decoupled from the application-specific logic.
-Here's a rough specification we might create for our purposes.
+For a demonstration, we'll write a simple server for capturing webpage analytics.
+It is valueable for a business to be able to monitor how users are using their webpages.
+For this reason, a server for capturing real time web analytics is an important piece of software to have for evolving a widely used frontend.
+Web analytics is, fundementally, a tick data capture service, which is why I've chosen to use it for this example.

+Below is a quick outline of the simple functionality our server will support.
+It needs to identify users and capture events that take place in the webpage.
+Our UI/UX engineers will also surely need to use our captured analytics, so we'll need to support an API for serving the stored data as well.

 ```
+// Identifies a user by username and gives them a cookie to track their actions within the context of their current session.
 Route: /identify
 Method: POST
 POST Body: Json of the form {username: `username`}
 Function: Checks if the given username is stored on the server and if it is, returns a session token.
 Note: I have omitted the use of a password for this endpoint specifically to avoid conveying any illusion of security over plain HTTP.

+// Lets our UI/UX engineers access the data
-Route: /getdata/:key
+Route: /events/get/:username
 Method: GET
-Function: Return the string hex bytes stored under the key given in the request URL for the session's user.
-Requires session token
+Function: Return all of the events captured within sessions of the user with the given username.

+// Our frontend posts data back to us about events
-Route: /postdata
+Route: /events/capture
 Method: POST
-POST Body: Json of the form {key: `key to store data under`, value: `string of hex bytes to store`}
-Function: Persistently stores the hex bytes under the provided key for the current session's user.
-Requires session token
+Cookie: Requires valid session token
+POST Body: JSON: {eventName: `event name`}
+Function: Store the data associated with the event recorded by the web page.
 ```

 ## Future work